Vector Optimization with Stochastic Bandit Feedback: CONCLUSIONS

 \section{CONCLUSIONS}

-We proposed vector optimization problems with stochastic bandit feedback.
-We identified fundamental cone-dependent gaps that characterize the learning difficulty of the Pareto set.
-We derived sample complexity bounds for $(\epsilon,\delta)$-PAC Pareto set identification.
+We propose vector optimization problems with stochastic bandit feedback.
+We identify fundamental cone-dependent gaps that characterize the learning difficulty of the Pareto set.
+We derive sample complexity bounds for $(\epsilon,\delta)$-PAC Pareto set identification.
 Our introduction of noisy bandit feedback to vector optimization brings forth many interesting future research directions.
 In particular, the design of sample-efficient adaptive algorithms remains as an open problem that we seek to address in the future.
+For instance, when learning the Pareto set in large design spaces, one can incorporate powerful surrogate models such as Gaussian processes.
+It should also be possible to extend entropy search \citep{hernandez2016predictive} and hypervolume-based methods \citep{shah2016pareto} proposed for multi-objective Pareto set identification problems to vector optimization.